What is a SAP? I failed a drug test at work and need to get a SAP evaluation.

 What will this cost?

 Correctly carrying out the SAP process requires quite a bit of professional time and expertise on the part of the SAP.
-A SAP has considerable liability, since DOT considers the SAP to be ultimately responsible to the traveling public.
-CTC charges $450 for the SAP services we provide, payable at the first visit.
+A SAP has considerable liability since DOT considers the SAP to be ultimately responsible to the traveling public.
+CTC charges up front for the SAP services we provide, payable when you schedule your appointment.
 This fee includes the Initial Evaluation by a qualified SAP, referral services to appropriate providers, continuous monitoring of your progress, reporting to your employer or DER (Designated Employer Representative), communicating with the MRO (Medical Review Officer) as needed, and the Follow-Up Evaluation.
-As part of the SAP process you will be referred to an education or treatment program.
-The fees for that provider’s services are not covered in the $450 fee paid to CTC.
+As part of the SAP process, you may be referred to an education or treatment program.
+The fees for that provider’s services are not covered by the fee paid to CTC.

 Will insurance cover this?